camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/aws-dynamodb.md

 The following fields are available in the `response` variable:

-- `action`: The action that was performed by the DynamoDB connector.
+- `action`: The action that was performed by the DynamoDB Connector.
 - `status`: The status of the response, which will be "OK" if the operation was successful.
 - `response`: The response from the DynamoDB service, which will contain the updated attributes of the specified item.

 You can choose to unpack the content of your `response` into multiple process variables using the **Result Expression**, which is a [FEEL Context Expression](/components/modeler/feel/language-guide/feel-context-expressions.md).

 The **Result Expression** allows you to access specific attributes from the response and assign them to process variables that can be used in subsequent steps of your process.

 ```feel